-TBD - CHAPTER PRESIDENT
+BARBARA-JEAN ANDERSON - CHAPTER PRESIDENT

-ROSE SALIGER - CHAPTER VICE PRESIDENT
+ROSE SALIGER - TREASURER

 Rose graduated from Western Governors University in 2018 with an undergraduate degree in Interdisciplinary Studies (K-8).